Jo Ann Robinson: Early life

 Born Jo Ann Gibson, near Culloden, Georgia, on April 17, 1912, she was the youngest of twelve children.
 Her parents were Owen Boston and Dollie Webb Gibson, who had owned a farm.
 Her father died when Robinson was only 6 years old.
 After her father's death, Robinson, her mother, and her eleven other siblings moved to Macon, Georgia.
 Robinson excelled in school and earned valedictorian at her high school in her graduating year.
 She became the first person in her family to graduate from college, attending Fort Valley State College.

 Career and college

 Robinson graduated from Fort Valley State College with her Bachelor's degree in 1934.
 After college, she became a public school teacher in Macon, where she was married to Wilbur Robinson for a short time.
 Five years later, she went to Atlanta, where she earned an M.A. in English at Atlanta University.
 Robinson continued her education even after earning her Masters at New York's Columbia University, and continued to study English.
 Shortly after, she went to teach at Mary Allen College.
 After teaching in Texas, she then accepted a position at Alabama State College (now Alabama State University) in Montgomery.
+She was also active in the Dexter Avenue Baptist Church.